waku-org/pm/PROCESS.md

 - MUST have an _Output_ section in the description detailing the result of work of the Deliverable, this may be a list of FURPS.
 - If tracking FURPS, the FURPS only belong to one feature aka FURPS set.
 - MUST have only one owner, assigned to the GitHub issue.
+- MUST have a checklist to ensure the following items are done:
+  - specs
+  - code
+  - dogfooding
+  - docs

 Finally, for _Tasks_ that do not belong to a _Deliverable_:
 - MUST either qualify as (with related GitHub labels)